yellowdog/python-examples/README.md

 }
 ```

 In the Compute Source Template `imageId` property, an Image Family name **namespace/family-name** or Image Group name **namespace/family-name/group-name** may be used instead of an ID.
 For example: `"imageId": "yellowdog/yd-agent-docker"`.
-The `yd-create` command will look up the Image Family name and substitute its ID.
+The `yd-create` command will look up the Image Family name and substitute with a well-formed name or ID.
 A **`yd/`** prefix may also optionally be used.

 ## Compute Requirement Templates